-To tackle the issue of Shrinkage model error, this Modification will create the role of Independent Shrinkage Expert (ISE) that shall be procured by the CDSP in line with the Framework for the Appointment and Operation of an Independent Shrinkage Expert found in the appendices of this modification document.
+To tackle the issue of Shrinkage model error, this Modification will create the role of Independent Shrinkage Expert (ISE) that shall be procured by the CDSP in line with the Framework for the Appointment and Operation of an Independent Shrinkage Expert as found in the appendices of this modification document.

-The ISE will use methodologies Independent Shrinkage Model Methodologies (ISMM) to create an Independent Shrinkage Model (ISM) via which to estimate an independent account of Shrinkage model error.
+The ISE will use Independent Shrinkage Model Methodologies (ISMM) to create an Independent Shrinkage Model (ISM) via which to estimate an independent account of Shrinkage model error.

 The methodologies used by the ISE to create the ISM shall be the purview of the ISE.
-It is assumed by the modification proposer that methodologies employed by the ISE might include utilising already extant pipeline data and studies such as the leakage rates developed off the back of the National Leakage Tests and those noted within the appendix, but also potentially direct measurement.
-The relevance of the ISE using data sources, and the costs associated with the retrieval of data from said sources, must be evidenced within their tender bid.
+It is assumed by the modification proposer that methodologies employed by the ISE might include:

+- utilising already extant pipeline data

+- studies such as the leakage rates developed off the back of the National Leakage Tests

+- those noted within the appendix:

+- o Satellite data

+- Methane inventories

+- direct measurement